marklogic-community/data-hub-central-community/DEVELOPING.md

 You can log in with your MarkLogic username and password.

+If you want to debug the middle tier while you run the ui in development mode, you might want to use a port for the middle tier other than the default.
+Say you you want to run the middle tier at 9004 by using -Dserver.port=9004 when you run bootRun.

+First, edit ui/.env:
+VUE_APP_MIDDLETIER_PORT=9004

+Open two terminal windows.
+In one run the middle tier at the port you like (in this case, 9004):
+`gradlew -Dserver.port=9004 -DdhfDir=/full/path/to/your/datahub -DmodelsDir=/full/path/to/your/models/dir -DdhfEnv=yourEnvironment bootRun`

+In the other run the ui, as above:
+`gradlew runui`

 #### Running End to End UI Tests
 Open a terminal in the top level envision directory.